The Bell Curve and the Likelihood of Events

 IQ scores are just an illustrative example.
 The same framework applies in finance, operations, quality control, and forecasting.
 Leaders use Bell Curves to assess whether changes in sales, costs, or performance are part of normal variability or an indicator of risk and opportunity.

-While some phenomena follow asymmetrical or skewed distributions, normal distributions apply to most business metrics and allow leaders to distinguish meaningful signals from random variation in their business data.
+While some phenomena follow asymmetrical or skewed distributions, a normal distribution provides a useful framework for analyzing many business metrics and distinguishing meaningful signals from random variation.

-Understanding the mean and standard deviation enables you to assess the likelihood of events, determine whether you are observing ordinary fluctuations or a signal that warrants action, and make more informed decisions.
+Understanding the mean and standard deviation enables leaders to assess the likelihood of events, determine whether they are observing ordinary fluctuations or a signal that warrants action, and make more informed decisions.